-Physical Description: Darkaralome vary in height, ranging from as little as 4½ feet to 6 feet, and from 95 lbs to 135 lbs.
-Females are usually slightly shorter and lighter than the males.
-Darkaralome tend to be strong without being bulky, with wiry frames being the norm.
-Their skin ranges from ebony black to navy blue, with hair the same shade.
+Physical Description: Darkaralome vary in height, ranging from as little as 4½ feet to 6 feet.
+Their physiques are smaller than one might expect, only weighing in between 95 lbs to 135 lbs on average.
+However, these light, wiry frames are deceptive; if dwarves are stout wooden clubs, then darkaralome are slim iron bars, full of an unyielding strength.
+Females may be slightly shorter and lighter than the males, though there is overall little sexual dimorphism.
+Their skin ranges from dark mahogany to ebony black to navy blue, with hair the same shade as their skin.
 They do not have facial or body hair.
 Their eyes can be nearly any color imaginable; brown, black, blue, yellow, red, green, violet and orange are equally represented in the population, plus many shades in between.
+White eyes are rare, and are associated with rare celestial bloodlines.
 Their faces remind most people of the elves, but their ears set them apart.
-Darkaralome have no lobes; instead, their ears are entirely cartilage, coming to a point both at the top and the bottom.
+Darkaralome have no fleshy lobes; instead, their ears are entirely cartilage, coming to a point both at the top and the bottom.

-Given their resistance to decorative piercings (see racial traits below), Darkaralome jewelry takes few forms.
+Their bodies are reistant to scars, normal tattoos and decorative piercings.
+Unless magical in nature, blemishes tend to fade away within six months, and piercings will migrate out of the body in mere weeks.
+Given this resistance, Darkaralome jewelry takes few forms.
 Rings, necklaces and such are common, as are rings braided into long hair.
 Their most unique item is the earchain, which is a set of two rings linked by a short chain.
 The ear is bent slightly as the rings are slipped on both sides, then released.
 The upper ring and the chain, which can be behind or in front of the ear, keep the lower ring from coming off.
 Earchains usually have to be sized by a jeweler for a perfect, comfortable fit.

 Relations: Darkaralome get along very well with dwarves, the only race whose stonecraft surpasses their own.
 They have acceptable relations with elves, woodsprites, halflings and gnomes, though they view the latter race as a bit too flighty for their own good.
 Darkaralome tend to avoid human and half-orcish contact.